Call for papers is open till March 12

 • Development practices

 • Not OOP alone: functional and other approaches to code writing.
-Where they can be useful and when it is better to refrain from them.

 • Approaches to development and branching in CVS (Trunk-Based Development).
-Implementation, typical mistakes, non-obvious conclusions.

 • Libraries and tools

 • Python standard library.
-Features, application examples, peculiarities and interesting details.

 • Testing and security

-• Basic concepts of testing: unit, integration, functional.
-Testing in Python.
-TDD or not TDD?
+• Basic concepts of testing in Python.

-• Testing web applications in Python using Selenium, Django's testing framework and flask-testing.
+• Testing web applications in Python.

-• Testing asynchronous code in Python: features, using asyncio, Trio, Quart and other libraries.
+• Testing asynchronous code in Python.

 • Security testing and vulnerability analysis of Python applications.

 • Secure development: technologies, tools and practices.
-Application of SCA, SAST, DAST, fuzzing.

 • Backend